busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 	beforeEach(module('example'));

-	// 'templates' can be anything, is defined via karma config. beforeEach(module('templates'));
+	// 'templates' can be anything, is defined via Karma config. beforeEach(module('templates'));
 ```

-By adding _karma-ng-html2js-preprocessor_, updating the karma configuration and including the module before each test inside our Jasmine tests
+By adding _karma-ng-html2js-preprocessor_, updating the Karma configuration and including the module before each test inside our Jasmine tests
 we are able to test the directives that rely on templateUrl.

 ###Roundup